The Sea of Galilee, Israel

 Safety Considerations

-• The lake is generally safe for visitors, but strong currents can pose a risk.
-Always swim only at designated beaches with lifeguards and follow site-specific rules at biblical locations.
+- The lake is generally safe for visitors, but strong currents from afternoon winds can pose a risk.
+Always swim only at designated beaches with lifeguards, and follow site-specific rules at biblical locations.

 Tips for Visiting the Sea of Galilee